SirRob1997/lightning-hydra-template/README.md

 ### Colored Logs

-It's 2021 already, don't squint at your 4K HDR Quantum dot monitor to find a line from the black&white log.
+It's 2021 already, don't squint at your 4K HDR Quantum dot monitor to find a line from the black & white log.
 `pip install hydra-colorlog` and edit `defaults.yaml` to colorize your log file:
 ```yaml
 defaults: